-Labor and quality of material are the big drivers of cost with professional tinting services.
-The size of your vehicle and number of windows you need tinted will determine how much work your tinting professional needs to put into your vehicle.
+Labor and quality of the material are the big drivers of cost with professional tinting services.
+The size of your vehicle and the number of windows you need tinted will determine how much work your professional tinting needs to put into your car.

-If you need them to remove old tint film, this will take extra time as well.
-A 5-window sedan will cost a minimum of 100 to 200 dollars if you go for dyed film.
-A larger or specialty vehicle with ceramic tinting can have you out as much as 850 dollars.
+If you need them to remove old tint film, this will also take extra time.
+A 5-window sedan will cost a minimum of $100 to $200 if you go for dyed film.
+A larger or specialty vehicle with ceramic tinting can cost you as much as $850.

-You might be fanning yourself at the numbers, but window tinting is a tricky thing to do, and you’re sure to get the best results by going to a pro.
+You might be fanning yourself at the numbers, but window tinting is tricky, and you’re sure to get the best results by going to a pro.
 Sure it costs more than doing it yourself, but you pay for the peace of mind of knowing your tint job will be clean and long-lasting.